emelocoton189/uxd-research-repo/case-studies/01-nsf.md

 <br>
 <br>
 **The full story:** <br>
-Reflection: The Moment I Realized a “Simple Form” Could Break an Entire System

 The first time I saw the support request, I felt that familiar tug in my stomach—the one that shows up when something looks small on paper but feels enormous in real life.
 The client needed a web form.
 Nothing fancy.
 Just a way for U.S. research institutions to report contributions from foreign entities of concern.

 Straightforward… or so it looked.